lydiakatsis/tropical_forest_gunshot_classifier/Model and code/README.md

 * `Best.model` contains the final, best-performing model that was used in the manuscript.
 This model only works with OpSo 0.5
 * `predict_GUNSHOT_classifier.py` shows how to use the model to classify gunshots in new datasets.
 Note that this model classifies 4-second .WAV files (see http://opensoundscape.org/en/latest/ for how to predict on longer files)

-Note, this code is based upon Opensoundscape 0.5.0, and are not compatible with latest updates to the library.
-An updated version of the model that will load in Opensoundscape 0.7 is also found in this folder, but the prediction scripts will not work with it.
+Note, this code is based upon Opensoundscape 0.6.0, and are not compatible with latest updates to the library.